acquia/acf/README.md

 No defined roadmap at this time.
 See the [TODO.md](TODO.md) docs in the module folders for a list of ideas and thoughts.
 Feel free to contribute back!

 ## Support
 This project is a reference architecture similar to the `examples` module.
 It is not intended to be used directly.
 Use this to inform your architecture, and to experiment with your plans very quickly.
-See the partner connectors *(coming soon - Elastic Path, Big Commerce, Commerce Cloud)* for more specific examples of how best to connect to your ecommerce engine.
+See the [external connectors document](docs/7_External_connectors.md) for more specific examples of how best to connect to your ecommerce engine.

 This code is provided as-is with no warranty.
 This is a community reference project!
 We hope this provides value to everyone, but this is **not an official Acquia product**.
 Please feel free to share and contribute back.